 This REAL-WORLD WORK EXPERIENCE allows UMBC students to positively contribute to the Baltimore community, demonstrating our shared VALUE FOR SERVICE, while substantially expanding their resume with two years of classroom teaching intern experience.
 Students further gain experiences in individual music classroom internships in other coursework that give them experiences in an array of Maryland schools—most often in Baltimore County, Howard County, Anne Arundel County, and/or Montgomery County.
 In their final year, aspiring music educators typically split their time between two schools of different levels based on their interests and aspirations; the year begins with observation and gradually expands to a full-time teaching internship in the spring semester.
 All in all, time in classrooms provides SUBSTANTIAL PREPARATION that SUPPORTS the SUCCESS of UMBC music teacher alums as they enter and advance through the profession.
 UMBC graduates not only support K-12 students in learning about music, but also promote creativity, celebrate student voice, connect with communities and our world, and have an IMPACT on students’ lives.

-In addition to our exceptional faculty who are all practicing teachers and active performers, students are exposed throughout the degree program to many top thinkers in the fields of music and education; recent guest speakers include leaders from major institutions including the U.S. Department of Education, International Society for Music Education, Carnegie Hall, NPR’s from the Top, and Americans for the Arts.
-Program graduates are currently employed as teachers in counties across the state of Maryland and beyond including recent graduates in California and South Korea.
+In addition to our EXCEPTIONAL FACULTY, who are all practicing teachers and active performers, students are exposed throughout the degree program to many LEADERS who share the latest INNOVATIONS in the fields of music and education; past guest speakers have included leaders from major institutions including the U.S. Department of Education, International Society for Music Education, Carnegie Hall, NPR’s from the Top, and Americans for the Arts.
+Program graduates are currently employed as teachers in counties across the state of Maryland and beyond, including recent graduates as far as California and South Korea.

 To view the academic requirements for this degree, please visit the academic catalog.